Vyral/base-template/_posts/2022-05-31-do-you-have-to-offer-above-asking-price.md

 date: 2022-05-31 12:31:00
 tags:
   - Home Buyer Tips
-excerpt: 'Here’s how you can stay competitive in a crazy-hot real estate market. '
+excerpt: 'Here’s how you can stay competitive in a complex-hot real estate market. '
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Nate+Martinez/+Videos/2022/Do+You+Have+To+Offer+Above+Asking+Price_.mp4
 pullquote: 'In this hot market, your representation matters. '